ianring/potterytools/README.md

 3. Open that video in Motion 5.
 Crop it to the square aspect ratio, 2000x2000.

-4. Adjust the start and end of the video so it loops perfectly
+4. Adjust the start and end of the video so it loops perfectly.
+Try to make it so the first frame is a good one for the still shot.

 5. Save/Export it as a .mov and put it locally in /Product Shots/carousel/mov